 The top 5 issues locally were:

-- A Curriculum to prepare us for life - Schools should cover topics including finance, sex and relationships and politics in the curriculum,
+- A curriculum to prepare us for life - Schools should cover topics like finance, sex and relationship education and politics.

 This year's exceptional 95 per cent voting turnout clearly shows how engaged and interested Slough's young people are in politics and the big issues that affect them.

 - Councillor Shabnum Sadiq, Cabinet Member for Children and Education

 The Make Your Mark ballot will run again during autumn 2019 and SYP members will help coordinate the ballot in their school.
 Slough Borough Council will be calling on secondary schools to register online by end of July 2019.

 SYP is supported by the Young People's Service, Slough Borough Council.
 For more information on Slough's Youth Voice initiatives please email email@example.com or alternatively call on 01753 875510.